 A-Exam: Admission To Candidacy Examination

 The A exam must be taken by September 30 of your third year.
 You should consult with your committee about an acceptable date/time and reserve a room.
-You must file a Schedule of Examination Form (available from the Graduate School web site at http://www.gradschool.cornell.edu/?p=11) by June 15.
-The completed Schedule of Exam form for the A-exam must be filed with the Graduate School at least seven (7) days prior to the date of the exam.
-This form must be signed by all of the members of the Special Committee, the Director of Graduate Studies, and one of the GFAs.
-You should give a copy of the written proposal for your exam to each member of the examination committee at least a week before the oral exam.
+Complete a Schedule of Examination Form on-line at https://gradschool.cornell.edu/forms/ at least seven (7) days prior to the date of the exam.
+This form must be approved by all of the members of the Special Committee, the Director of Graduate Studies, and the GFAs.
+Give a copy of the written proposal for your exam to each member of the examination committee at least a week before the oral exam.

 Course requirements for the major (including BioMG 7510 “Ethical Issues”), and all or most for the minor, should be finished by the time of the A exam.
 Occasionally, the student and the Special Committee may feel an additional course is useful or important after the A exam and this may be recommended or required by the Special Committee.